t-fbd/turnwm/README.md

 # turnwm - my personal implementation of the [Penrose](https://github.com/sminez/penrose) library.

         M-a               Show Time/Date
+                           (persists until clicked with right or left click, or until a new dzen instance is created; this includes switching workspaces in this build, this can be changed if ou want)
-        M-S-a             Display RAM Usage in MB (iffy accuracy tbh, but fairly close afaik) M-z               Display Current Layout
+        M-S-a             Display RAM Usage in MB (iffy accuracy tbh, but fairly close afaik) (persists in the same way as Time/Date binding) M-z               Display Current Layout
         M-S-z             Active Worspace/Client Menu
         M-C-z             Running Procs Menu